-In light of growing attention to the nation’s opiate-addiction crisis, there is a renewed trend to penalize mothers who give birth to drug or alcohol exposed babies.
-We want help babies so we must ban bad behavior, but I think the ultimate cause is that it’s really easy to hate bad mothers.
+In light of growing attention to the nation’s opiate-addiction crisis, there is a renewed trend to penalize mothers who give birth to drug or alcohol-exposed babies.
+We want to help babies so we must ban bad behavior, but I think the ultimate cause is that it’s really easy to hate bad mothers.

 Life is not easy for a baby born addicted to drugs.
-Any of us who remember the “crack babies” of the ‘80’s recalls the images of miniscule hands, convulsing bodies and ear-piercing screams.
+Any of us who remember the “crack babies” of the ’80s recalls the images of minuscule hands, convulsing bodies, and ear-piercing screams.
 I used to work with foster mothers who specialized in fostering drug-addicted infants.
 The stories I heard were truly horrifying.

 States investigated different ways of penalizing mothers of chemically exposed and addicted babies.
 The two genres of punishment were through corrections (arresting and imprisoning the mothers) or through Social Services (removing the baby from the mother’s custody and placing them with a relative or into foster care).

 Luckily, we can prevent many of these factors.
-Much of it involves ensuring mothers have access to prenatal care, and protection from abusive partners.
-Maternal home visiting programs work with pregnant women and help them access prenatal care, and of quit tobacco and hard drugs.
+Much of it involves ensuring mothers have access to prenatal care and protection from abusive partners.
+Maternal home visiting programs work with pregnant women and help them access prenatal care, and quit tobacco and hard drugs.
 But women won’t utilize prenatal care or drug rehabilitation if they fear either arrest or removal of their children.

 I’ve never been to a baby shower and heard a mother remark “I was planning on starting heavy-duty drug use before I learned I was pregnant.
 I put it off until after the first baby was born, and then, between diapers, the minivan payment, and baby #2, I just can’t afford it these days.”